chrissimpkins/codeface/ABOUT.md

 Codeface is a gallery and repository of monospaced fonts for developers.
 Fonts displayed in the [main gallery](README.md) are distributed through this repository.
 The font name link will open the respective font directory.
 This directory includes the license associated with the font and the font binary (or binaries) that you can download by clicking on the binary name, then clicking on the `Raw` button in the upper right hand corner of the screen.

-If you would like to download all of the fonts in the repository you can use either of these approaches:
+If you would like to download all of the fonts in the repository you can use any of these approaches:

+#### Download Button

+Click on the download button on the main gallery README page and download the entire collection of font binaries in a ZIP archive file.

 #### Clone the Repository with Git